How to create a fair system that works for consumers and producers.

 "Microbe limits for New Zealand cheesemakers as set out in the Australia New Zealand Food Standards Code are currently 100 times more stringent than for imported raw milk cheese... (source)."

 If imported raw milk cheese is good enough for Australians and New Zealanders to eat, then more relaxed EU rules on raw milk cheese production are good enough for us too.
 Australia doesn't allow more than 10 colony-forming units per gram (cfu/g) of non-pathogenic e.coli in raw milk cheese produced here.
 In New Zealand it is no more than 100 cfu/g.
 In the EU it is 1,000 cfu/g of cheese.
 In Switzerland and France it is 10,000 cfu/g of cheese.
 Before 2009 the FDA in America allowed up to 10,000 cfu/g, and then proposed to bring it down to 10 units.
 Criticism erupted and since 2016 the FDA have paused the testing of non-toxic e.coli all together.
 According to a recent article in Time magazine, in 2016 the FDA concluded what previous studies already had shown: there is no correlation between non-toxigenic E.coli and pathogens.
+Evidence is stacking up that the testing for coliforms, in raw cheesemaking, are a poor predictive behaviour value in identifying food safety concerns.
+Evidence is mounting that there is no correlation between generic E.coli counts and the pathogenic E.coli.
+See point 45 & 46 of this assessment, and also this paper from Cornell University.

 People see the inconsistencies and the injustice here.
 (Please remember not all e.coli is harmful.
 Most e.coli is harmless according to the CDC's website.)
 Microbes like the harmless e.coli are responsible for the flavour and uniqueness that make raw milk cheeses superior to commercially produced ones.
 Why put difficult restrictions that have no public health benefits on harmless microbes.
 It harms small businesses.
 Read more here.
 On April 2017 Rural Delivery published a video about Biddy explaining her compliance battles.